 Please keep in mind that the genotyping technology we use to analyze your sample is not designed to pick up genetic changes beyond the types of single variant changes we include in our reports.
 23andMe will assign you a sex based on your DNA analysis.
 It is important to note that our genotyping service is not designed to identify intersex conditions even though they may become apparent in individuals that are genotyped by our service.
 Additionally, 23andMe is neither a diagnostic tool nor a substitute for a physician’s advice.
 If your primary concern is to identify your genetic sex, we recommend you consult with a genetic counselor.

-The DNA Relatives tool is an interactive 23andMe feature that allows you to find and connect with genetic relatives who are also 23andMe users participating in this feature, and to learn more about your family story.
-This tool is optional; other 23andMe users will not be able to see you as a genetic match unless you opt in to the feature.
+The DNA Relatives feature is an interactive 23andMe feature that allows you to find and connect with genetic relatives who are also 23andMe users participating in this feature, and to learn more about your family story.
+This feature is optional; other 23andMe users will not be able to see you as a genetic match unless you opt in to the feature.

-If you choose to participate in the DNA Relatives tool, your profile will be shown in your matches' DNA Relatives list.
+If you choose to participate in the DNA Relatives feature, your profile will be shown in your matches' DNA Relatives list.
 Your visible profile will include the following information:

 - Your profile sex (Male/Female)